jaypipes/ghw/README.md

 * `ghw.Partition.IsReadOnly` is a bool indicating the partition is read-only
 * `ghw.Partition.Disk` is a pointer to the `ghw.Disk` object associated with the partition.
-* `ghw.Partition.UUID` is a string containing the partition UUID on Linux, the partition UUID on MacOS and nothing on Windows.
+* `ghw.Partition.UUID` is a string containing the partition UUID on Linux and MacOS, and the `VolumeSerialNumber` on Windows (e.g. "A8C3D032").
 On Linux systems, this is derived from the `ID_PART_ENTRY_UUID` [udev][udev] entry for the partition.

 [udev]: https://en.wikipedia.org/wiki/Udev